Water tower: Architecture

 Architects and builders have taken varied approaches to incorporating water towers into the design of their buildings.
 On many large commercial buildings, water towers are completely hidden behind an extension of the facade of the building.
 For cosmetic reasons, apartment buildings often enclose their tanks in rooftop structures, either simple unadorned rooftop boxes, or ornately decorated structures intended to enhance the visual appeal of the building.
 Many buildings, however, leave their water towers in plain view atop utilitarian framework structures.

-Water towers are common in India, where the electricity supply is erratic in most places.

 If the pumps fail (such as during a power outage), then water pressure will be lost, causing potential public health concerns.
 Many U.S. states require a "boil-water advisory" to be issued if water pressure drops below 20 psi.
 This advisory presumes that the lower pressure might allow pathogens to enter the system.

 Some have been converted to serve modern purposes, as for example, the Wieża Ciśnień (Wrocław water tower) in Wrocław, Poland which is today a restaurant complex.
 Others have been converted to residential use.

 Historically, railroads that used steam locomotives required a means of replenishing the locomotive's tenders.
 Water towers were common along the railroad.
 The tenders were usually replenished by water cranes, which were fed by a water tower.

 Some water towers are also used as observation towers, and some restaurants, such as the Goldbergturm in Sindelfingen, Germany, or the second of the three Kuwait Towers, in the State of Kuwait.
 It is also common to use water towers as the location of transmission mechanisms in the UHF range with small power, for instance for closed rural broadcasting service, amateur radio, or cellular telephone service.

 In hilly regions, local topography can be substituted for structures to elevate the tanks.
 These tanks are often nothing more than concrete cisterns terraced into the sides of local hills or mountains, but function identically to the traditional water tower.
 The tops of these tanks can be landscaped or used as park space, if desired.